-If you'd like to help us improve our test coverage, we recommend checking out our total coverage and writing tests for selected files based on SimpleCov's (more below) test coverage results.
+If you'd like to help us improve our test coverage, we recommend checking out our total coverage and writing tests for selected files based on SimpleCov's test coverage results.
 You can also check out Code Climate summary which includes the test coverage.

 If you're new to writing tests in general or with Rails, we recommend reading about testing with Rails, RSpec, and Capybara first.